debrajk22/CS253_cpp_assignment/README.md

 Initially, the csv files contains 5 cars, 5 customers (Eg: userID c0 has password 123) and 5 employees (Eg: userID e0 has password 123).
 The program initially begins with one manager with **ID: m0, Name: manager, Password: 123**.
 Other managers can be added in runtime but since they are not stored in a database or file, record of managers initiates with the above whenever the program is restarted.

 This is an Object Oriented Program that has a car class, a user class, a manager and a customer class.
 The manager an customer class are derived from the user class.
 Due to similar operations of employees and customers, they have been implemented using the same customer class.
+ID, name and password of a users and ID and name of cars are set as protected and private variables respectively.

 The code for the software has been written in two cpp files namely:
 1. classes.cpp : contains the definition of the classes and the functions associated with the classes